Written by Allie Delos Santos

 Key Differences Between Contact Centers and Call Centers

 Companies use contact and call centers interchangeably, but they are not identical.
 They have similarities but differ because the former uses other channels such as live chat, fax services, direct website interfaces, and email support.

 Let us dive deeper into the key differences between contact and call centers.

-Both contact centers and call centers use an interactive voice response (IVR) system.
+Contact and call centers use an interactive voice response (IVR) system.
 IVR enables customers to communicate using keypad entries or voice commands with computer-operated tools.
 If designed properly, an IVR system makes it easier for clients to reach human agents or resolve problems independently.